-In determining performance-based compensation, the Compensation Committee believes that the primary measure of the effectiveness of a performance-based compensation plan is whether compensation is being earned commensurate with performance and whether goals are set properly to reward desired performance.
-In years in which the Company did not meet its financial and operational goals, no amounts were earned under our variable cash compensation plans or performance-based equity programs.
-For Fiscal 2018, the Compensation Committee determined that we did not meet the performance criteria relating to the financial goals underlying the 2018 MIP and, as a result, none of the executive officers who were eligible to participate in the 2018 MIP.
+In determining performance-based compensation, the Compensation Committee believes that the primary measure of the effectiveness of a performancebased compensation plan is whether compensation is being earned commensurate with performance and whether goals are set properly to reward desired performance.
+In years in which the Company did not meet its financial and operational goals, no amounts were earned under our variable cash compensation plans or performancebased equity programs.
+For Fiscal 2018, the Compensation Committee determined that we did not meet the performance criteria relating to the financial goals underlying the 2018 MIP and, as a result, none of the executive officers who were eligible to participate in the 2018 MIP received bonuses in accordance with the terms of the 2018 MIP.
 Because the performance criteria relating to the financial goals underlying the 2017 IWCO MIP were met, executive officers who were eligible to participate in the 2017 IWCO MIP received bonuses in accordance with the terms of the 2017 IWCO MIP.